crowdcover/moabi/_posts/blog/2014-12-10-moabi-gets-new-cartography.md

 img: "https://farm8.staticflickr.com/7501/15374138373_c5f00b462f_c.jpg"
 ---

-In preparation for the [XXX Conference](http://www.com) in Lima this past weekend, the Moabi team just revamped much of our site cartography.
+In preparation for the [Global Landscape Forum](http://www.landscapes.org/) in Lima this past weekend, the Moabi team just revamped much of our site cartography.
 We were aiming for a slightly simplier, cleaner set of map layers to better highlight our map data.
 Check them out on the [maps page](rdc.moabi.org/data/en) and tell us what you think.
 Some Highlights:

 ## Base Layer
 ![new base layer](/_posts/blog/Screenshot 2014-12-10 17.26.41.png)